wp-plugins/landing-pages-builder/readme.txt

 == Changelog ==

 = 1.2 =
-* Updated the authentication framework
+* In version 1.1 some users weren't automatically relogged in from the wordpress platform.
+We've updated the automatic authentication to allow users to be automatically relogged to their accounts after a short while.

 = 1.1 =
 * Fixed a few bugs that were preventing some users from accessing the plugin